 For many years, the United States Supreme Court has recognized that an agreement to arbitrate will not be enforced if it prevents the effective vindication of federal statutory rights.
 This rule, called the “effective vindication rule,” has its origins in a case from 1985 called Mitsubishi Motors v.
 Soler, 473 U.S. 614.
-Its Gear-and-Gavel_dark-bluepurpose is simple: to prevent corporations (and others) from crafting arbitration agreements that will for all practical purposes deprive ordinary people of their day in court.
+Its purpose is simple: to prevent corporations (and others) from crafting arbitration agreements that will for all practical purposes deprive ordinary people of their day in court.

 Significantly, from 1985 until now, the effective vindication rule has been repeated and reiterated over and over again.
 As Justice Kagan’s forceful dissent in American Express v.
 Italian Colors explains: